robric/k8s-svc-and-lb-testing/README.md

 ubuntu@vm1:~$
 ```

-#### SNAT enforcement for incoming trafic
+#### Source NAT (masquerade) enforcement for incoming trafic

 There is a subtle behavior change when playing with externalTrafficPolicy related to the enforcment of SNAT:
 - externalTrafficPolicy: Cluster (default)
-SNAT is enforced for incoming trafic.
+Source NAT is enforced for incoming trafic from external sources
 - externalTrafficPolicy: Local
-SNAT is NOT enforced for incoming trafic.
+Source NAT is NOT enforced for incoming trafic from external sources

 ```console
 ubuntu@vm1:~$ kubectl get pods -o wide | grep vm2